Rapid Impact: Getting Interventions into Hospitals, To Patients, & To Communities

 COVID-19 has disrupted the world.
 We are changing almost every aspect of our lives from the way we walk down the street to the way we socialize, shop, study, and work.
 The challenges of this pandemic also provide opportunities for science led decision-making to innovate policy, regulation, ethics, intellectual property, and funding opportunities.

-Join TR Talks as we discuss how science-driven translational of research can help us establish evidence-based responses, policies, and innovations d after a pandemic.
+Join TR Talks as we discuss how science-driven translational of research, can help us establish evidence-based sound responses, policies, and innovations for a solid foundation during and after a pandemic.